frusal/frusal-example-npm-node/README.md

 ## Install frusal library

-Run the following command to install right library dependency and configure `project.json` and create `frusal.json`.
+Run the following command to install frusal library dependency, configure `project.json` and create `frusal.json`.
 It would take you through a series of questions to complete.

-*Note that this initial wizard is only presented if `frusal.json` does not exist.*
+*Note that this wizard is activated if `frusal.json` file does not yet exist.*

 ```text
 npx frusal